 After successful completion of MUSC 102, students will be able to:

-- Recognize and define musical concepts and elements in Western music through quizzes and active learning activities.
+- recognize and define musical concepts and elements in Western music;

-- Compare and contrast musical elements and intentions through active learning activities.
+- compare and contrast musical elements and intentions;

-- Identify persons, events, and themes critical to the development of Western music through quizzes and individual work.
+- identify persons, events, and themes critical to the development of Western music;

-- Describe the aesthetic interrelationships between the arts (music, art, architecture, dance).
+- describe the aesthetic interrelationships between the arts (music, art, architecture, dance); and

-- Articulate the social, cultural, and historical influences that shaped the musical genres covered in the course through individual and group work.
+- articulate the social, cultural, and historical influences that shaped the musical genres covered in the course.